HugoM25/HugoM25/README.md

 I'm Hugo and I'm a student in computer science at UTBM !
 I really like creating video games, automating content creation and solving problems.
-You can find here on my Github some of my projects.
+You can find here on my Github some of my projects or check out [my portfolio](https://hugom25.github.io).

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)